History of the filioque controversy: Pope Leo III

 In 808 or 809 controversy arose in Jerusalem between the Greek monks of one monastery and the Frankish Benedictines of another: the Greeks reproached the latter for, among other things, singing the creed with the Filioque included.
 In response, the theology of the Filioque was expressed in the 809 local Council of Aachen.

-Pope Leo III unambiguosly supported the current theological position in the West in his time: the filioque, that is that Holy Spirit proceeds from both the Father and the Son; he stated on this position: "it is forbidden not to believe such a great mystery of the faith".
+Pope Leo III unambiguously supported the current theological position in the West in his time: the filioque, that is that Holy Spirit proceeds from both the Father and the Son; he stated on this position: "it is forbidden not to believe such a great mystery of the faith".
 However, he refused to change the creed which he said was the product of the "divine illumination" of the council fathers, and considered not everything needed for salvation was in the creed.
 Leo III "placed two silver shields in Rome with the uninterpolated creed in both Greek and Latin".
 The Liber Pontificalis states Leo III put those shields "in his love for and as a safeguard for the orthodox faith".